5jt/dyalog-cookbook/manuscript/16-Creating-SetUp.exe.md

 A> # About C:\ProgramData
 A> There is only one difference between the _AppData_ and the _ProgramData_ folders: every user has her own _AppData_ folder but there is only a single _ProgramData_ folder, shared by all users.
 A>
-A> The folder `C:\ProgramData` is hidden by default, so you will see it only when you tick the _Hidden items_ check box on the _View_ tab of the Windows Explorer.
+A> The folder `C:\ProgramData` is hidden by default, so you will see it only when you tick the _Hidden items_ checkbox on the _View_ tab of the Windows Explorer.

 Of course you can put that folder in any place you want --- provided you have the necessary rights --- but by choosing one of these two locations you stick to what's usual under Windows.